damar-iswara/Dating-Places-Surabaya/README.md

 Welcome to Dating Places Surabaya!
 This repository showcases my first attempt at building a website using Flutter.
 As I embark on my journey to learn Flutter, I’m excited to create a platform that highlights romantic and fun dating spots in Surabaya.

 ## Features
-- Responsive Design: Optimized for both desktop and mobile devices.
+- **Responsive Design**: Optimized for both desktop and mobile devices.

+Well, it might not be the best.
+But this is what i got, trying to learn flutter in couple of days.

 ## Learning Goals
 Through this project, I aim to enhance my skills in: